appdotnet/api-spec/content/docs/resources/stream/index.md

 There will be three different kinds of Streams, but they all follow the same pattern:

 * Public stream (available now): A Stream containing all public activity (and any private activity the App is authorized to see). **It must be accessed with an [App access token](/docs/authentication/flows/app-access-token/)**.
+You can create up to 5 public streams per App token.

 * User stream (coming soon): A Stream for a single User's view of App.net.
 This is a Stream version of the [Retrieve a User's personalized stream](/docs/resources/post/streams/#retrieve-a-users-personalized-stream) endpoint.
 It is very useful for client based Apps that need a single User's Stream. **It must be accessed with a User access token**.